ChicAfricanCulture/chicken-dish-game/README.md

 # Chicken Adventures · The African Gourmet

-A gentle click-and-learn game featuring a curious chicken with beautiful colored feathers.
+A gentle click-and-learn game featuring a curious hungry chicken with beautiful colored feathers.
 Discover chicken dishes from across the African continent by clicking on different regions.

 ## About The Game